Dasani: United Kingdom

 Dasani was launched in the UK on 10 February 2004.
 The product launch was labelled "a disaster", a "fiasco", and a "PR catastrophe".

 Prior to the launch, an article in The Grocer trade magazine had stated that the source of the Dasani brand water was treated tap water from Sidcup, a suburban area on the outskirts of London.
 By early March 2004, the mainstream press had picked up the story and it became widely reported that Sidcup tap water, after being processed, was being sold under the Dasani brand name in the UK.
 Although Coca-Cola never stated that the water was being sourced from a spring or other natural sources, they marketed it as being especially "pure".
 This led the Food Standards Agency (FSA) to request Hillingdon trading standards officers to launch an investigation into whether the claim was accurate.

 On 18 March 2004, UK authorities found a batch was contaminated with levels of bromate, a suspected human carcinogen, in a concentration above the legal limit for sale, although the FSA announced there was "no immediate risk to public health" from the contamination.
 Coca-Cola immediately recalled half a million bottles and withdrew the "Dasani" brand from the UK market.

-The launch, and later contamination scandal, drew comparisons in the press with a 1992 episode of popular sitcom Only Fools and Horses, "Mother Nature's Son" in which lead character Del Boy (David Jason) hatches a scheme selling tap water bottled in his council flat in Peckham—nine miles from Sidcup.
+The launch, and later contamination scandal, drew comparisons in the press with a 1992 episode of the sitcom Only Fools and Horses, "Mother Nature's Son" in which lead character Del Boy (David Jason) hatches a scheme selling tap water bottled in his council flat in Peckham—nine miles from Sidcup.
 As a result, Coca-Cola cancelled plans to expand the brand to continental Europe.

 In line with the 2012 Summer Olympics and being the official drink sponsor, Coca-Cola decided not to reintroduce the Dasani brand to the UK market, and purchased the Morpeth, Northumberland-based Abbey Well bottler in 2008, branded under the Schweppes brand name (to which Coca-Cola holds the UK rights), to provide a locally sourced water brand for the event.
 To meet Olympic branding regulations, Abbey Well water was labeled as "Still Water" for on-camera appearances during the Games.

 Africa

 Dasani has authorised the Hyper Psaro group to bottle, distribute, and produce branded bottled water in Lubumbashi, Democratic Republic of the Congo.
-Nonetheless, the logo and packaging appears different than that of those products in the United States though it is still considered a Coca-Cola product.
+Nonetheless, the logo and packaging appears different than that of those products in the United States, though it is still considered a Coca-Cola product.